Opinion | Republicans’ war on voting feels increasingly frantic

 Since the election, Republicans have evinced sheer panic at the prospect that non-White voters will continue to turn out in large numbers.
 The anti-voting crusade has produced, by the Brennan Center for Justice’s count, 253 bills to restrict voting.
 Senate Minority Leader Mitch McConnell (R-Ky.) says there will be “scorched earth” if Democrats touch the filibuster.
 Sen. Ted Cruz (R-Tex.), sounding more hysterical than usual, claims Democrats want “child molesters” and “illegal aliens” to vote.

 Surely Cruz doesn’t think all non-Whites fall into one of those categories, does he?
 Well, there is no secret who is really being kept from the polls.
-“In the 13 most contested presidential battleground states, AAPI [Asian America and Pacific Islanders] early and absentee voting rose nearly 300 percent from 2016 — the fastest growth rate among all racial groups,” NBC News reported.
+“In the 13 most contested presidential battleground states, AAPI [Asian Americans and Pacific Islanders] early and absentee voting rose nearly 300 percent from 2016 — the fastest growth rate among all racial groups,” NBC News reported.
 “In states like Georgia, Arizona and Pennsylvania, the surge in AAPI early voting surpassed President-elect Joe Biden’s razor-thin margins of victory.”

 Now Republicans in Georgia are moving to limit early and absentee voting at a time when Asian Americans feel under siege — most recently after the mass shootings in the Atlanta area.